mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 At birth, Hhkar are capable of locomotion and soon put to work, supervised by females and older children.
-Whilst females provide guidance, they do not favour their own children and raise the young in a harsh regimented manner.
+Whilst females provide guidance, they do not favor their own children and raise the young in a harsh regimented manner.
 Young who do not conform to ssaaahk features or who are too slow or too difficult to control are often culled.
 The juveniles start by performing simple tasks, such as weeding, and